menuka400/MathSketch/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact

-If you have any questions or want to reach out, please open an issue or contact [your-email@example.com].

 ---

 <p align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by M.H.Jayasuriya
 </p>